DenialAdams/libstx/README.md

 `

-After this is run, the library can be linked to other C code when compiling with the "-lstx" flag, e.g. `cc -o myfoo myfoo.c -lstx`
+After this is run, the library can be linked to other C code when compiling with the "-lstx" flag e.g.

+`cc -o myfoo myfoo.c -lstx`

 ## Examples
 TODO